Wasitat al-suluk fi siyasat al-muluk: Literary style

 Historian Abdelhamid Hadjiat notes that the literary style of the work sometimes leans toward the rhetorical style of saj', with excessive use of figures of speech, to the point where it occasionally seems artificial.
 However, he believes that this sophistication does not make the reading cumbersome.
 Abu Hammu II sought to blend literature and politics, but this approach can sometimes divert the reader from the main message of the moral narratives, which might be read as entertaining stories rather than as political teachings.
 Some anecdotes included in the work illustrate this style, particularly the stories of Shapur II, King of Persia, and the Arabic story of Qasir ibn Saad and al-Zabba'.
-This fondness for fabulous storytelling reflects the public taste of the time for stories that blend wonders with wisdom, much like One Thousand and One Nights or the The Travels of Ibn Battuta, and, according to the historian, it would be unfair to criticize Abu Hammu II for this aspect, as it was a dominant style of his era, allowing writers to demonstrate their scholarship and mastery of rhetoric.
+This fondness for fabulous storytelling reflects the public taste of the time for stories that blend wonders with wisdom, much like One Thousand and One Nights or The Travels of Ibn Battuta, and, according to the historian, it would be unfair to criticize Abu Hammu II for this aspect, as it was a dominant style of his era, allowing writers to demonstrate their scholarship and mastery of rhetoric.

 On the other hand, researcher Jad El Khannossi points out the presence of hadiths with Shiite connotations, which may be problematic in a work written by an author belonging to the Sunni orthodoxy.
 Another example is a narrative about Ibn Abbas, one of the great scholars of Islam, but whose story cited by Abu Hammu II does not appear in any recognized source of the prophetic tradition.
 However, he clarifies that this is not surprising, as Wasitat al-Suluk fi Siyasat al-Muluk belongs to the literature of the Islamic mirrors for princes genre, where political narratives do not strictly distinguish between prophetic heritage, the wisdom of Khosrow I, or the rationality of Socrates.
 According to historian Abdallah Laroui, this type of literature primarily serves "to justify the legitimacy of the ruler, and often puts history and philosophy at the service of the current power".

 In this tradition, many stories are drawn from the classical heritage, whether Byzantine, Persian, or Islamic, and are repeated in various similar works without critical analysis.
 This can be explained by the medieval intellectual context, where the critical method was absent, unlike modern standards in historical research and text analysis.